mre/endler.dev/content/static/about/index.md

 ## Side Projects

-- I run [*Hello, Rust!*], a YouTube channel about the Rust programming language.
+- [*Hello, Rust!*], a YouTube channel about the Rust programming language.
 - [codeprints.dev](https://codeprints.dev) is a shop for art prints from your Github contributions to decorate your home-office.
 - [analysis-tools.dev](https://analysis-tools.dev) is an open comparison